maker0101/Coinbase_Clone/Questions.md

 # Questions

-## Should component default values be defined in props or HTML attributes?
+## Should component default values be defined in components props or HTML element attributes?

+e.g. src/components/Input.tsx

+## Typescript: Why do I sometimes have to add 'undefined' as function retunr type

-e.g. Input.tsx
+e.g. src/utilities/format-market-cap.ts

 --- OLD Questions below - underlying issues still need to be fixed ---